-Description: Like the Suisun network, the Novato-Gallinas network is built around a benchmark site that is also part of the NERR: the ancient tidal marsh at China Camp State Park.
+Description: Like the Suisun network, this network is built around a benchmark site that is also part of the NERR: the ancient tidal marsh at China Camp State Park.
 The network includes a reference site at the mouth of Gallinas Creek, Outer McInnis Marsh, a regionally significant tidal wetland restoration project at the former Hamilton Army Air Field, and planned tidal wetland restoration projects at Bel Marin Keys Unit V, Inner McInnis Marsh, and Deer Island Basin (Figure 4).
-The sites are roughly evenly split between the Novato and Gallinas OLUs.
-Novato-Gallinas is a high-priority network for multiple reasons, including but not limited to:
+For certain indicators, the WRMP may want to include restoration projects at Carl's Marsh, Sonoma Baylands, and Sears Point in this network, as they share similar landscape positions along the edge of San Pablo Bay with China Camp, Outer McInnis Marsh, and Hamilton Wetlands.
+All of these sites receive abundant estuarine-derived sediment from extensive mudflats offshore in San Pablo Bay.
+This is a high-priority network for multiple reasons, including but not limited to:

-• It leverages historical and ongoing monitoring at the China Camp NERR site, which includes intact and functional estuarine-terrestrial transition zones

-- It is an area of considerable historical, current, and planned future investment in tidal wetland restoration and enhancement (Hamilton Wetlands, Novato Baylands) - It supports multiple active estuarine monitoring and research projects and programs by WRMP partners including the NERR, USGS, USACE, CDFW, and others - It includes current and future restoration projects that represent a variety of design approaches, including the beneficial reuse of dredged sediment (Hamilton Wetlands and potentially, Bel Marin Keys Unit V)
+- It leverages historical and ongoing monitoring at the China Camp NERR site, which includes intact and functional estuarine-terrestrial transition zones - It is an area of considerable historical, current, and planned future investment in tidal wetland restoration and enhancement - It supports multiple active estuarine monitoring and research projects and programs by WRMP partners including the NERR, USGS, USACE, CDFW, and others - It includes current and future restoration projects that represent a variety of design approaches, including the beneficial reuse of dredged sediment (Sonoma Baylands, Hamilton Wetlands, and potentially, Bel Marin Keys Unit V)

 With the exception of China Camp, much of the baylands in the region have been heavily modified by diking, draining, and farming.
 Reclamation gradually crept bayward throughout the late 1800s and early 1900s on outboard "centennial" marshes established on sediments washed out of the Delta from the Gold Rush era.
-Now that that pulse of sediment has passed, deflation of mudflats within San Pablo Bay and sea level rise are contributing to rapid rates of marsh erosion and shoreline retreat, particularly around Hamilton Wetlands.
-Most of the agricultural baylands in the region have subsided to elevations at or below MLLW, so restoration projects typically require the construction of new flood control infrastructure (levees).
-Establishing a site network in this region will therefore allow the WRMP to address multiple science priorities, including how to effectively restore and manage wetlands in areas with rapid shoreline retreat, and how to manage deeply subsided baylands (polders) so that they can support future tidal habitat restoration.
+Now that that pulse of sediment has passed, deflation of mudflats within San Pablo Bay and sea level rise are in some locations contributing to rapid rates of marsh erosion and shoreline retreat, particularly around Hamilton Wetlands and Bel Marin Keys Unit V. Most of the agricultural baylands in the region have subsided to elevations at or below MLLW, so restoration projects typically require the construction of new flood control infrastructure (levees).
+Establishing a site network in this region will therefore allow the WRMP to address multiple science priorities, including how to effectively restore and manage wetlands in areas with rapid shoreline retreat, how to manage deeply subsided baylands (polders) so that they can support future tidal habitat restoration, and how to maximize deposition of estuarine-derived sediment.

-All of the sites within this network may be accessed via public roads and trails.
+All of the sites within this network may be accessed via public roads and trails, with the exception of Carl's Marsh (access to which requires coordination with the Sonoma Land Trust or Sonoma Marina).